 So listen up: you’re going to be okay.
 I’m serious.
 You’re probably fine.

 Eat the slice of birthday cake the cute towhead with freckles and a My Little Pony shirt offers you.
-Unless you’re celiac or full-blown gluten-sensitive, you’re going to survive.
+Unless you’re celiac or full-blown gluten-sensitive or treating a known autoimmune disorder, you won’t be undoing all the good your normal Primal diet confers.

 Have a couple fries when you’re at happy hour after work and your manager offers.
 Maybe the small dose of 4-HNE will upregulate glutathione synthesis!